hung-ai-dev/paper_review/ReinforceCL.md

 - Supervised CL: no time dependence
 - Continual RL: observed data is explicitly time dependence

+## Scenarions
+- Task indicator is provided at test time
+- Task indicator is NOT provided at test time

+# Issues
+- scenarios
+- large number of tasks (how much 10-1000)

-# Explicit knowledge retention
+# 1. Explicit knowledge retention
-## Shared parameters:
+## 1.1 Shared parameters:

 Problems:
 - requires a methodology of detecting current task